 Content is king on all social media sites, but on Instagram, there are extra layers to making sure your content really pops.
 The highly visual and laid-back nature of this platform creates both unique challenges and opportunities as you craft your content strategy for Instagram.

-We’ve covered the ways that you can use Instagram to build your brand.
+We’ve covered the ways that you can use Instagram as an ingredient in your social media management strategy to build your brand.
 Once you’ve mastered those tips, it’s time to set your eyes to the horizon and create a broader content strategy to ensure your continued success on this platform.

 Your audience is crucial